ISSA Nutritionist Study Guide

 These include the amino acids of isoleucine, leucine, and also valine.

-These together are three amino acids that make up 35% of the amino acids within the muscle cells and it can be used as energy by the body.
-The body utilizes these amino acids in times of high stress, injury, or exercise.
+Together are three amino acids that comprise 35% of the amino acids within the muscle cells, and they can be used as energy by the body.
+The body utilizes these amino acids during high stress, injury, or exercise.

 Some benefits of these branched-chain amino acids as a supplement include: